WaterFutures/EPyT-Flow/paper/paper.md

 Our long-term vision for this toolbox is to split it into three parts to further facilitate the progress of research in this area:

-1) A core part for data generation (i.e., scenario simulation);
+1) A core part for data generation (i.e., scenario simulation).
-2) A `BenchmarkHub` as a platform for accessing and sharing WDN benchmarks;
+2) A `BenchmarkHub` as a platform for accessing and sharing WDN benchmarks.
 3) A `ModelHub` as a platform for accessing and sharing AI & classic models and algorithms for different tasks in WDNs.

 # Acknowledgments